 7. Should you wish to leave the community, you are free to stop using your account at any time.
 We also invite you to edit your posts in order to remove or correct things as you see fit.
 In the event that you desire to have your actions on the forum stricken from public record, we urge you to contact Google or other search engine providers to begin that process.
 We are generally not in the habit of editing or deleting posts or accounts ourselves except in specific circumstances, and this is a precedent we intend to uphold, as it is unreasonable to expect this level of data control from a website with our size and scope.

 A caution is an action taken when someone has breached one of our guidelines or has broken a rule in a small way.
-Cautions are not punishments and will not affect a user in any way except to notify them that they are stepping a little out of line; they are meant solely as a way to get back on track.
+Cautions are not punishments and will not affect a user in any way except to notify them that they are stepping a little out of line.
 A user might be issued a caution if they post in the wrong forum or use an unclear subject line for a new topic, or if they issue a potential personal attack whose status is in doubt.

 If a user is banned, they will have a flag on their character for exactly one (1) year following the termination of their last banning.
-This flag means that their warnings will expire at a reduced rate (every sixty (60) days).
+This flag means that their warnings will expire at a reduced rate (every one hundred eighty (180) days).
 This is to indicate that a banned user has demonstrated that they need more watching than another user might.
-A user can only ever be banned a total of 3 (3) times; the fourth ban will be permanent.
+A user can only ever be banned and return a total of two (2) times; the third ban will be permanent.